MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/request-rate-limits-enforcement-policy.md

     is effectively multiplied by the number of query head nodes.
   * This option can't be applied to *control commands*.

-### Notes

-* If the policy is undefined (`null`), the default enforcement level (`Database`) applies to both commands and queries.
+> [!NOTE]
-* Rate limits for cluster-scoped commands are always enforced at the cluster level, regardless of the value configured in the policy.
-  * For example: control commands that manage cluster-level policies.
+> Rate limits for cluster-scoped commands are always enforced at the cluster level, regardless of the value configured in the policy.
+For example: control commands that manage cluster-level policies.

-### Examples
+## Examples

-* Setup:
+### Setup:

 * The cluster has 10 nodes as follows:
     * one cluster admin node.
     * two database admin nodes (each manages 50% of the cluster's databases).
     * 50% of the tail nodes (5 out of 10) can serve as query heads for weakly consistent queries.
 * The `default` workload group is defined with the following policies:

     ```json
     "RequestRateLimitPolicies": [